crums-io/crums-pub/README.md

 The [project documentation page](https://crums-io.github.io/crums-pub/) details a conceptual overview of timechains and their proof structures.

-The implementation is organized in 3 modules, each layered atop the other.
+Presently, this is organized as 4 modules:

 1. [timechain](https://github.com/crums-io/crums-pub/tree/main/timechain) - Defines
 the basic timechain, and its proof structures.
 Additionally, it provides client-side